TechHome-fuyanwen/ManagerOS/README.md

 ManagerOS
 =========

 This is a OA tools for human source
+Develop language C/C++ qml